fredokun/markdownize/README.md

-markdownize
+Markdownize
 ===========

-A totally stupid and absolutely indispensable script for converting source files to markdown documents
+A totally stupid and absolutely indispensable (python 3) script for converting source files to markdown documents